camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 - Serve a useful local web application with live readings, history, browser time contribution, cycle summaries, device information, and remote-display control.
-- Add browser calibration, settings writes, and storage features as they become useful;
+- Continue browser storage/export and appearance refinements as they become useful; calibration and core settings writes are implemented.
-  they are product backlog, not blockers for the completed web-app milestone.

 ### Time, power loss, and history